trueice0906/wedding/README.md

-This is the wedding banquet RSVP website built by Next-JS.
+This is a wedding banquet RSVP website built by Next-JS.

 First, run the development server: